This easy flaky butter pie crust is so good, and so easy, that you’ll never buy pie crust again!

 Its actually easier than anyone thinks to make pie crust.

-This is my current go to recipe for pie crust.
-I love that it can be made quickly and turned into breakfast quiche in no time, or made in advance and left chilling in the refrigerator for when you’re ready.
+I love that the Easy Flaky Butter Pie Crust can be made quickly and turned into breakfast quiche in no time, or made in advance and left chilling in the refrigerator for when you’re ready.
 Because we all need our lives to be a BIT easier, am I right?

 Do you have a favorite pie crust recipe?
 And tell me – birthday cake or pie?